muratk5n/thirdwave/en/README.md

 ---

-The basis for the vax, mRNA, was made possible thanks to DARPA.
+The basis for the vax, the mRNA tech, was made possible thanks to DARPA.
 The final product was highly incentivized by massive subsidies from US government.
 Yet many countries are still lacking vaccines while these ppl are raking it in.

 ---